How to Build a Simple DIY Aquarium Stand

 Have you ever found yourself in the position of needing (or wanting) an aquarium stand that looks great, doesn't cost much and can be ready to put a tank on in just a few hours?
 This DIY aquarium stand might be just the ticket for you.
-This stand is much simpler and less expensive to build than, for example, the Basic aquarium Cabinet or the DIY Oak Aquarium Cabinet and more to her liking than the Easy, Inexpensive DIY aquarium Stand".
+This stand is much simpler and less expensive to build than to it is buy a fancy aquarium cabinet.

 The aquarium stand (similar to the 48" stand pictured above) was built for a 20 gallon reef aquarium to be placed in the client's kitchen.
 She planned to stain the stand to match the trim in her kitchen after she took it home.
 The client planned to install an LED aquarium canopy or a glass canopy and an LED light strip for lighting.